ska-telescope/sdp-integration/docs/src/running/integration.rst

 If you are deploying on a shared machine, make sure your namespace doesn't clash with existing SKAMPI deployments.

-SDP is integrated within both SKAMPI for Mid and SKAMPI for Low.
+SDP is integrated into the SKAMPI charts for SKA-Mid and SKA-Low.
 All of the standard SDP pods will start up upon SKAMPI deployment.

 Interacting with SDP within SKAMPI